carsonclarke570/lair-api/README.md

 ### Local Development

-To build a local instance of the Lair API, simply run:
+To build and test a local instance of the Lair API, simply run:

 ```
 docker-compose run api